supakeen/LineProtocol/README.md

 This is a small header-only Arduino/C++ library to format or parse data in the [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v2.0/reference/syntax/line-protocol/).
 The build system used is platformio.

+Code in `LineProtocol` is written to be readable as opposed to optimal performance wise.
+If you encounter situations where performance is an issue, or if you encounter what you feel to be bugs then please file a ticket at the [LineProtocol repository](https://github.com/wormouth/LineProtocol).

 ## Format

 The InfluxDB Line Protocol looks like this: